 Here we are at release number 3.4.

-It's now more than two years since I started coding SketchBlock.
+It's now more than seven years since I started coding SketchBlock.
 The first release being on the 30th January 2012, coding starting in the autumn of 2011, and I am now proud to announce the first release of SketchBlock Professional Edition.